 The Commission's jurisdiction includes all sitting Texas judges, including municipal judges, justices of the peace, criminal magistrates, county judges, county court at law judges, statutory probate judges, district judges, appellate judges, masters, associate judges, referees, retired and former judges who sit by assignment, and judges pro tempore.
 The Commission has no jurisdiction over federal judges and magistrates, administrative hearing officers for state agencies or the State Office of Administrative Hearings, or private mediators or arbitrators.
-Although judicial candidates are required to comply with the Texas Code of Judicial Conduct, the Commission does not have authority to sanction anyone who is not a sitting judge at the time of the alleged misconduct.
-Instead, an alleged violation of the canons by a judicial candidate who is not a judge at the time of the conduct may be subject to review by other authorities including the State Bar, the Attorney General, the Secretary of State, or the local District Attorney.
+A judicial candidate, who is not already a sitting judge, is also required to comply with the Texas Code of Judicial Conduct.
+Effective September 1, 2022, the Texas Constitution was amended and provides that the Commission may, in its discretion, investigate and sanction a judicial candidate for an alleged violation of the canons.